Core Strategy

 10 min read

-A covered call is the second half of the wheel strategy and one of the most widely used options strategies in the world.
-You own 100 shares of a stock, you sell a call option against those shares, and you collect premium.
 If the stock stays below your strike, you keep the premium and your shares.
-If it rises above, your shares get called away at the strike and you pocket both the premium and any capital gain up to the strike.
+If it rises above, your shares get called away and you pocket the premium plus any capital gain up to the strike.
+Covered calls are approved in IRAs at most brokers because the risk is fully defined — you already own the shares.

 1. You own 100 shares of stock XYZ at a cost basis of $50 per share.